Calebbii/Calebbii/README.md

 ```

 ## 🌱 Current project
-* Learning Ruby and databases. 😎
+* Learning about databases. 😎
 * Understanding how to integrate different programming languages.

   <div align="center">